toy-soldier/grocery-recommender/README.md

 The architecture is designed for **small-to-medium retailers** but can scale to **enterprise-grade** infrastructures through modular substitution of the AI and retrieval layers.

 ---

+## Model Architecture Overview

+The project’s AI logic is organized around a **two-model concept** — inspired by real-world production systems, but implemented here as a simplified proof-of-concept.

+1. **Parsing Model**

+    - Handles natural-language understanding.
+    - Interprets free-form grocery list entries (e.g., “3 packs of almond milk”) into structured data containing `item`, `quantity`, and `unit`.
+    - In a production deployment this role would typically be handled by a large language model (LLM) via a managed service (for example, **Amazon Bedrock**) or a specialized NLP pipeline.

+2. **Recommendation Model**

+    - Takes the parsed result and cross-references it with the store catalog.
+    - Returns the best product matches (SKUs), match confidence, and any additional metadata required (price, inventory).
+    - In production this is a good fit for a RAG (retrieval-augmented generation) approach or a lighter-weight model backed by precomputed embeddings / vector search.

+**How this maps to the demo:** both roles are implemented using the OpenAI API for simplicity and speed of prototyping.
+The architecture is intentionally modular so each role can be swapped independently (for example, replace the parsing LLM with Bedrock, or replace the recommendation step with a dedicated vector-store + retrieval service).

+> **Note:** This section describes a production-capable pattern for clarity.
+The repository remains a portfolio-scale demonstration focused on system design and integration — not a production-ready deployment.

+---